cdp-ucsc/doc/cdp-docs/docs/program_overview/practitioner/onboarding/github_platform.md

 :clipboard: [MFA/2FA How To Documentation](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication)

-Once your account is created you will need to enable **MFA/2FA** authentication prior to being added to the UCSC GitHub Organization where you will have access to project documentation, git repositories, and additional project resouces.
+Once your account is created you will need to enable **MFA/2FA** authentication prior to being added to the UCSC GitHub Organization where you will have access to project documentation, git repositories, and additional project resources.

 ### 2. YouTube Git Tutorials